eclipse-tractusx/traceability-foss/docs/user-manual.md

 ##### Overview

 General production information.
-Information on the quality status of the supplier part/batch.
+Information on the quality status of the customer part/batch.

 ##### Manufacturer data

-Detailed information on the IDs for the supplier part/batch.
+Detailed information on the IDs for the customer part/batch.

 ##### Customer data

 Information about the identifiers at the customer for the respective part/batch.

-### Inbox
+### Quality notifications

 Inbox for received/sent quality notifications.